MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-power-bi-visuals.md

 ## Allow visuals created using the Power BI SDK

 Users in the organization can add, view, share, and interact with visuals imported from AppSource or from a file.
-Visuals allowed in the *Organizational visuals* page are not affected by this setting.
+Visuals allowed in the *Organizational visuals* page aren't affected by this setting.

 ## Add and use certified visuals only (block uncertified)

 Users in the organization with permissions to add and use visuals can add and use certified visuals only.
-Visuals allowed in the *Organizational visuals* page are not affected by this setting, regardless of certification.
+Visuals allowed in the *Organizational visuals* page aren't affected by this setting, regardless of certification.

 ## Allow downloads from custom visuals

-Enabling this setting will let custom visuals download any information available to the visual (such as summarized data and visual configuration) upon user consent.
-It is not affected by download restrictions applied in your organization's Export and sharing settings.
+Enabling this setting lets custom visuals download any information available to the visual (such as summarized data and visual configuration) upon user consent.
+It's not affected by download restrictions applied in your organization's Export and sharing settings.

 ## Next steps